'We're not done': Whitworth football looks to top successful 2018 season

 The team certainly has the talent to at least maintain last year’s dominance.

-Whitworth returns seven players on defense and five on offense.
+Seven players on defense and five on offense are returning to the team.
 Three of those offensive returners are lineman.

-“My goals this season are less personal,” said Erickson.
+“My goals this season are less personal,” Erickson said.
 “My goals are more team.
 Just kind of having a good season as a team and finishing a strong senior year.
 Whatever that looks like for us.
-Just kind of just enjoying it.
-Last time I get to throw on the pads.
+Just kind of just enjoying it."

+"Last time I get to throw on the pads.
 Last time I get to play a sport competitively like this.
-Just having fun with the guys and getting to know them better, that’s kind of my goal.”
+Just having fun with the guys and getting to know them better.
+That’s kind of my goal," he added.

 In terms of national recognition, D3football.com has Whitworth ranked 11th in the country in their preseason poll.
 That’s the highest ranking for a Northwest Conference team this season.